privatenumber/instant-mocha/README.md

 Build tests with Webpack and run them with Mocha in one command

+### Features
+- Source-map support
+- Builds and runs in-memory
+- Inherits Mocha CLI
+- Supports Webpack 5 & Mocha 8

+_How does it compare to [mocha-webpack](https://github.com/zinserjan/mocha-webpack) / [mochapack](https://github.com/sysgears/mochapack)?_ Answered in the [FAQ](#how-is-it-different-from-mocha-webpack-or-its-fork-mochapack).

 ## 🚀 Install
 ```sh
 npm i -D instant-mocha